-Leon Liebenberg (Teaching Associate Professor, Department of Mechanical Science and Engineering, UIUC)
+Leon Liebenberg (Teaching Associate Professor, Department of Nuclear, Plasma, and Radiological Engineering, UIUC)

-Warren Lavey (Adjunct Professor, College of Law and Campus Honors Program, UIUC)
+Warren Lavey (Adjunct Professor, School of Earth, Society & Environment and College of Law, UIUC)

 Robert McKim (Emeritus Professor, Department of Religion, UIUC)

 Codie Sterner (Coordinator of Student Sustainability, UIUC)

 Student Assistants, Fall 2023

 Allie Cruz (Environmental Economics and Policy; Student Sustainability Committee)

 Wondrous Jenkins (Strategy, Innovation, and Entrepreneurship; Student Sustainability Committee)

 Past Student Assistants

 Bryce Davis (Natural Resources & Environmental Sciences and Law)